Forecasts of constraining isotropic cosmic birefringence on AliCPT-1: Methodology

 For $i=j$, Eq.~\eqref{eq:clEB_2} reduces to Eq.~\eqref{eq:clEB_1}.
 Eq.~\eqref{eq:clEB_1} assumes that the auto spectra of the $E$- and $B$-mode noise cancel out in average: $\langle C_\ell^{EE,i,\rm N}-C_\ell^{BB,i,\rm N}\rangle=0$.

-Auto-frequency spectra ($i=j$) are excluded from our analysis to avoid the noise bias in the observed $EE$ and $BB$ power spectra.
-A comparison between with and without using auto spectra was implemented in \cite{diego-palazuelosRobustnessCosmicBirefringence2023}, concluding that such high noise spectra in \textit{Planck} data would bias our measurements of $\alpha_i$ and $\beta$.
+Auto-frequency spectra ($i=j$) are excluded from our analysis to avoid the noise bias and correlated systematics (including the temperature-to-polarization leakage, beam imperfection, and cross-polarization effects, etc.) in the observed auto-power spectra.
+The noise-dominated $EE$ and $BB$ spectra might introduce numerical instabilities in the computation of maximum-likelihood solutions.
 Despite the high signal-to-noise ratio (S/N) of $E$-modes for AliCPT, its measurement of CMB $B$-modes is still noise-dominated \cite{chen01,Zhang:2024kmp}.
+Hence, we divide each AliCPT band into two independent data splits (95A, 95B, 150A, 150B) like \textit{Planck}, and we validate the use of them in App.~\ref{app:valid_data_split}.

 Under the small-angle approximation\footnote{This approximation is guaranteed by the current constraints on the birefringence angle (e.g., \cite{eskiltImprovedConstraintsCosmic2022}) and the strict control over the instrumental errors in the future experiments (e.g., \cite{Vielva_2022,ritaccoAbsoluteReferenceMicrowave2024}).} ($|\alpha_i|\lesssim5^\circ$ and $|\beta|\lesssim5^\circ$), Eq.~\eqref{eq:clEB_2} can be simplified as: